 Along with cultivating year-round community gardens, CREATE! partner communities participate in an annual tree-planting campaign every rainy season.
 These trees provide a variety of benefits from fruit, firewood, medicinal purposes, and environmental benefits.
 October’s sweltering heat, often hovering around 100 F/ 38 C, can be overwhelming and draining.
 We escaped the heat in the village of Diabel by sitting under a large tree during the afternoon for one of our meetings.
 It easily felt at least several degrees cooler there, and I found myself perking up with energy again.

-Every village had a dedicated area to host meetings, which were often under a large tree.
-I was inspired to hear Seck, CREATE!‘s Country Director, speak in each community.
-He focused on the participatory approach of our programs and how the women were working to transform their lives and their village for generations to come.
+Every village has a dedicated area to host meetings, which were often under a large tree.
+I was inspired to hear Omar Ndiaye Seck, CREATE!‘s Country Director, speak in each community.
+He emphasized the participatory approach of our programs, and how the women were working to transform their lives and their village for generations to come.
 CREATE! is just simply providing the tools and knowledge to do so.
 It’s so important to put the power of change into the hands of those who need it, to remind them that they are capable.
 I recalled a quote from one of my favorite books:

 “Philanthropists should find innovations that release the energies of people.
 Individuals don’t want to be taken care of- they need a chance to fulfill their own potential.”